ray2501/Tcl-Related-Link/README.md

         incr index
     } until {$index > 10}
     puts $index

+For do-while loop for tcl,
+you also can check [dowhile.tcl](https://github.com/lego12239/dowhile.tcl).

 [tcllibc](https://wiki.tcl.tk/18382)  is a term used to refer to the parts of Tcllib written in C.
 Some packages in Tcllib provide two implementations, one written in pure Tcl for compatibility and